 2. Alexander the Great

-Alexander III of Macedon, more commonly and fittingly known as Alexander the Great was born in Pella, Greece, in 356 BC.
-Born as an illegitimate child, considering the unbelievable deeds of heroics he went on to accomplish in his later life, legends were made saying he was the son of the God of Thunder Zeus himself, that he shared a bloodline with the likes of Hercules and Perseus.
+Alexander III of Macedon, more commonly and fittingly known as Alexander the Great, was born in Pella, Greece, in 356 BC.
+He was an illegitimate child, and his heroic deeds have led to legends stating that he was actually the son of Zeus himself, and that he shared a bloodline with Hercules and Perseus.

 He was tutored by Aristotle up to the age of 16, and when his father, Philip II of Macedon, was assassinated in 336 BC, he inherited the Macedonian throne and ended up commanding a strong kingdom and a skillful army.

 Once he was made General of Greece, he used his power to launch his father’s military expansion plans, starting with the invasion of Persia.
 Throughout his 10-year campaign, he showed his caliber as a battle-hardened general who accomplished greater things in his short 33 years of life than whole armies could ever dream of.

 He broke the might of Persia in a series of battles, eventually overthrowing King Darius III and bringing the entire Persian Empire to its knees.
 Seeking to conquer the world, he invaded far into the east into Asia and India, and had only to fall back because his army could not take it anymore.

 Although he eventually died on his way back from war in Babylon at the young age of 33, he still remains a powerful figure that military leaders look up to and measure their own strength against.